EDIT 7/08/2017: I am removing certain parts of this post because a family member is writing a book and I don’t want it to lead back to my blog.

 I watched my grandmother die just two months after my mom left.
 Instead of being able to mourn my grandmother, I had to deal with my parents fighting.
 I was also faced with the possibility that my dad would be adopting my cousins, and I didn’t know what to think.
 Something snapped in me during this process.
 I should have never been forced to watch her die.
 I should have never been put into the position that I was.
 I was just a kid.

-My dad would always take my cousin’s side when they’d run to my dad, telling on me for the smallest things and causing more problems between my dad and I. It became a routine for my cousins to cry to my dad about things, or for me to get blamed for something they’d done, and then have to deal with my dad screaming at me and pushing me around the house.
+My dad would always take my cousin’s side when they’d run to my dad, telling on me for the smallest things and causing more problems between my dad and I. It became a routine for my cousins to cry to my dad about things, or for me to get blamed for something they’d done, and then have to deal with huge full scale arguments.
 He would never once listen to my side of the story.
 He’d always believe my cousins.
 It’s like he was looking for someone to blame for all the shit he was dealing with, and I was the target.
 They became the golden boys.
 I was just his shitty daughter.

 I started cutting myself and vomiting after every meal.
 I also stopped eating lunch at school.
 My cousins and dad would make comments about how I was getting fat.
 Any time my dad would get mad at me he would start criticizing me for being overweight.
 I started to hate myself and hate my body.
 I cut myself because I was being relentlessly bullied.
 Somehow the whole school knew what was going on in my life.
 As if on cue, my cousins went and told my dad I was hurting myself.
 Not to help me.
 No. They did it because they just loved telling on me.

 I had to go to a really expensive psychiatrist who said I was showing signs of bulimia.
 Make no mistake, my dad never let me forget how expensive she was.
 It’s like he was inconvenienced by my mental health issues, turning a blind eye to the reasons I felt that way.
+I never once got a chance to unpack that in the span of a few months my mom left, my Grandma died, my cousins moved in, and I became an outcast in my own home.
 All this woman did was try to put me on medications and have me committed for minuscule amounts of weight loss.
 The one time she told me losing 4 pounds was “a ton of weight”, and I had to be put away so I wouldn’t be a danger to myself.
 I was fat.
 It’s not like I was 90 pounds and 4 pounds would hurt me.
 I understand that bulimia is serious, but I don’t believe I was ever serious enough to need to be put away.
 I stopped seeing the psychiatrist.

 My dad eventually met another woman.
 I was apprehensive about it.
 He was still starting shit with my mom for having a girlfriend, but he thought it was okay for him to date.
 It confused me so much.
 When I found out how similar her and I were, I agreed to meet her and I did like her.
-She started staying over and things were okay between the two of us personally.
-I didn’t know at the time that she was contacting my mom.
-Somewhere around this time I realized I was bisexual, and I ended up being forced out of the closet at age 13.
+Somewhere around this time I realized I was bisexual, and I ended up being forced out of the closet by my so called friends at age 13.

 When I was 14, I started experimenting sexually.
 I had a couple of boyfriends and girlfriends.
 I felt empty if I wasn’t in a relationship or didn’t have people interested in me.
 Even in relationships I had a few people on the side who liked me.
 I kept them at arm’s reach and took advantage of their feelings for me.
 I just wanted attention.
 I started high school, and over Christmas break I met a girl and started an intense sexual relationship with her.
 I ended up finding out something about her that I won’t disclose here for the sake of both of us, but we broke up.
 I started dating one of her male friends that I had become friends with during this time.
 I didn’t know a whole lot about him but we had a lot of common interests and were very interested in each other.